ezberta/Lsystem-sketchup/README.md

 ```

 ## Cool examples
-The default settings cause just a simple twig like structure to be made.
+The default startup settings cause just a simple twig like structure to be made.

 ### Random spiking tree thing
 ```